How to Plan a Dreamy Summer Road Trip With Your Dog

 How do I prepare for a road trip with dogs?

-Road trips with dogs involve a decent amount of time in the car, so it’s important to think about how your dog will safely rideopens in a new tab with you.
-A crateopens in a new tab or specially designed dog seatbelt (that is well-fitted) will help keep your dog safeopens in a new tab in the event of an accident while also preventing distractions while you drive.
+Before you even hop in the car, there are some steps to take to ensure your pup’s safety and comfort.
+A crate or specially designed, well-fitted dog seatbelt will help keep your dog safe in the event of an accident while also preventing distractions while you drive.
 The crate or seatbelt should be set up in the backseat, away from airbags, which can be fatal.
 When you’re going on a road trip with dogs, the cargo area of hatchbacks and SUVs isn’t ideal because of crumple zones, where the most damage could happen to a vehicle.

 How can I ensure my pup is safe during the road trip?